 Capital One® Spark® Miles for Business Rewards

-For becoming a new Capital One business cardholder, you stand to earn 50,000 bonus miles after spending $5,000 in the first three months.
-Then, you can earn an additional 150,000 bonus miles after spending $50,000 in the first six months.
-That’s 200,000 bonus miles!
+For becoming a new Capital One business cardholder, you stand to earn 50,000 bonus miles after spending $4,600 in the first three months.
 You can redeem those miles for travel, cash back, gift cards, or other merchandise (although you should NEVER redeem credit card rewards for merchandise).

 The everyday rewards program is two miles for every dollar spent.
 There is no limit to the amount of miles you can earn.
 And there is nothing complex about tier levels, quarterly categories, or other obstacles issuers use to minimize rewards.
 The miles you earn won’t expire for the life of the account.
 But if you decide to close your Capital One® Spark® Miles for Business, you’ll need to use them inside of 12 months, otherwise you will lose them.